sagemath/sagewiki_to_gh-2022-10-10/days94.md

 you do that in advance).
 Also, please ask in advance for an account in the [[https://trac.sagemath.org/|trac server]].

+== Lodging ==

+We have reserved several appartments in [[www.apartamentoslossitios.com|Apartamentos Los Sitios]].
+They are located in the city centre.
+The reception is open until 22:30.

+== Location ==

+Talks will take place in the main campus of the Universidad de Zaragoza, in the mathematics building.
+It is about 25 minutes by walk from the appartments (maybe 15 minutes by public transportation).

+You can see the train station, the appartments and the event location in [[https://drive.google.com/open?id=1jEMgFXLy7lM-Fenxs8MxKOUnwIklZdkf&usp=sharing|this map]]

 == Financial support ==

 The school will be partially funded by the OpenDreamKit project.